 In addition to the directors listed above, the Finance and Audit Committee includes two independent non-Director members: Boris Musa and David Keenan (appointed September 2018).
-Fiona Hindmarsh resigned in July 2018 and Penny Austin resigned in September 2018.

 The Finance and Audit Committee has access to appropriate expertise, operates to the provisions of its Board approved Charter, and all members are financially literate.